 To those who don’t, won’t, or can’t seem to understand we are called many things.
-We are called addict, junkie, dope fiend, pill head.
+We are called addicts, junkies, dope fiends, and pill heads.
 We are even called liars and losers to name a few.
-But to those who know our nightmare, to those who have seen the demon’s we fight we are referred to as Soldiers, Warriors, and some of the bravest most resilient souls ever created!
+But to those who know our nightmare, to those who have seen the demons we fight we are referred to as Soldiers, Warriors, and some of the bravest most resilient souls ever created!

-The latter group, they understand, that this ” Is Just Not My War.”
+The latter group, understands, that this ” Is Just Not My War.”

 This war is similar to the other World Wars we have fought, but not the same.
 In those first two World Wars, the enemy was fairly easily distinguished from our troops.
 The battle lines were drawn and the objective clear.
 Troops had Commanders, Captains, and Corporals.
-There was even a standard issue weapon’s given to the soldiers determined to be best suited by our military experts to do the job most efficiently.
+There was even a standard-issue weapon given to the soldiers determined to be best suited by our military experts to do the job most efficiently.
 Neutralizing the opposing force.
 A.K.A. ( Killing the Enemy!)

 I almost feel bad for the ignorance of those people who cannot see that we never asked to be born this way, to suffer from this affliction, to have this disease.
 No more so than a parent with a baby being born with a life-threatening disease, asks God to make sure their baby is born with it.
 No way, so why do they judge us?

-I believe there are a few factors at work there, first being fear.
+I believe there are a few factors at work, the first being fear.
 It is my belief that many who have never been afflicted fear those of us who have.
 The biggest reason I believe is that they don’t understand, and they know it is a disease from which there is no known cure.

 It is frightening to Normies, the monster WE fight

-If those of us with the disease and those who study it to try and find a cure to stop it cannot agree on these things then how do we expect the general public to digest it?
-If every time the general public comes to us to try and see what the latest theory is on battling our enemy they see us arguing and fighting amongst one another as to what exactly is going on here.
+If those of us with the disease and those who study it to try and find a cure cannot agree on these things, how do we expect the general public to digest it?
+If every time the general public comes to us to try and see what the latest theory is on battling the enemy they see us arguing and fighting amongst one another as to what exactly is going on here.
 What are they supposed to think?

 If we who suffer from this disease cannot come to terms with what ails us.
 Then how can we expect the general public to come to terms with it?
 Personally, I don’t think we can.
-This war is not only between this disease and those who suffer from it but also with the families, loved ones and friends of those who suffer from it as well.
+This war is not only between this disease and those who suffer from it but also between the families, loved ones, and friends of those who suffer from it as well.

 This my friends is World War 3, and that is why; This is Just Not My War!!